stdevPavelmc/eutelia/README.md

 Eutelia is a popular Cuban cartoon character.
 A nosy and sincere Cuban girl who says all the things that adults think but don't say.
 The name came as a joke in the SysadmindeCuba Telegram group, and we agreed on it.

+To honor the cartoon character and the complete "Elpidio Valdez" saga, you will get a random quote from any of the characters of the saga with the evaluation of your server, with a pich of actuallity.

 ## What it does

 It test for common vulnerabilities in mail servers, such as: